-Our Dutch subsidiary, New Sunward Holdings B.V., or New Sunward, is currently negotiating with several banks the terms of a \$1.0 billion senior unsecured term loan facility.
-If we are successful in establishing this facility, we intend to use the proceeds of loans issued under the new facility to redeem the \$650 million remaining notional amount outstanding of the preferred equity transaction relating to the financing of our acquisition in 2000 of Southdown, Inc., now named CEMEX, Inc., that is included in our balance sheet in the item minority interest.
-We intend to use any remaining proceeds of loans issued under the new facility to repay debt.
-We cannot assure you, however, that we will be able to successfully negotiate favorable terms for the new facility.
+On October 15, 2003, our Dutch subsidiary, New Sunward Holdings B.V., executed a U.S.\$1.15 billion senior unsecured term loan facility which is scheduled to be funded on October 21, 2003.
+We intend to use a portion of the proceeds of loans issued under the new facility to repay short term debt incurred on October 15, 2003 to redeem the U.S.\$650 million outstanding of the preferred equity transaction relating to the financing of our acquisition in 2000 of Southdown, Inc., now named CEMEX, Inc., that was included in our balance sheet in the item minority interest.
+We intend to use the remaining proceeds of loans issued under the new facility to repay U.S.\$400 million outstanding under our Credit Agreement dated June 11, 2001 and to repay other senior debt.